Occupational Therapy Programs at Springfield College

-This summer, the OT Department will hold Information Sessions for Prospective Graduate Students on the following days:
+This fall, the OT Department will hold Information Sessions for Prospective Graduate Students on the following days:

-All sessions are at 4pm in the Allied Health Sciences Center.
+All sessions are at 4pm in the Health Sciences Center.

 Please call the OT Department at (413) 748-3581 to register for a session or for further information.